ryangrose/easy-pandoc-templates/README.md

-# pandoc_templates
+# easy pandoc templates

-A collection of pandoc templates that can be dropped in with no dependencies.
+A collection of pandoc templates that can be dropped in with no dependencies, builds, or scripts

 ## installation